 Food in Winter in Barcelona

-When I just think of Turron, I’m already counting the days until Christmas so I can enjoy this delicious candy again.
-The delicious sweet bars can be bought all over the country at Christmas time and are not only enjoyed by the Spanish children.
+When I just think of Turron, I’m already counting the days until Christmas to enjoy this delicious candy again.
+The delightful sweet bars can be bought all over the country at Christmas time and are not only enjoyed by Spanish children.

 There are various types of Turron.
 The best way to describe them is with white nougat.
 However, new and unusual varieties are added every year.
 Just give them a try and let us know which one is your favorite.

-This popular dish is particularly enjoyed by Catalan families on December 27th.
+Catalan families particularly enjoy this popular dish on December 27.
 You probably already know the Italian version of this dish: the cannelloni.
 On the second day of Christmas, they are traditionally filled with meat from the previous day and a delicious bechamel sauce.

 But many restaurants also offer this delicious Catalan dish in winter.
 If you have the chance, you should definitely give it a try.

 What the roasted almonds are for us Germans at the Christmas markets in Germany are the roasted chestnuts at the Spanish Christmas and winter markets.
 As soon as the temperatures in the city drop, the roasted chestnut stands appear at many places throughout the city.

 And so it happens that in the streets of Barcelona, there is usually the sweet smell of these fried delicacies during the wintertime.